txyon/MoNE_Portfolio/README.md

   <img src="ImagePlots/Diff_On_File_Size_155_43.png" alt="Experimental Setup" style="width:100%;" />
 </p>

 A hot pixel detector and filter were constructed to analyse the data in these recordings and provide the following results.
 Below is a section of untouched events from diff_off 55 after being processed.
-Immediately, attention is drawn to the upper right graph where a single line can be seen with 1.5 million off events, a hot pixel.
+Immediately, attention is drawn to the upper right flattened sensor array graph where a single line can be seen with appoximatly 1.5 million off events, a hot pixel.
 This pixel also causes the sensor data array on the top left black, except for a single pixel.
 There is some rudimentary filtering in this section to remove the hot pixel, and the results are seen in the bottom plots.
-On the bottom right is the sensor data, filling each pixel with events.
+On the bottom left is the sensor data, filling each pixel with events.
 On the right is the filtered flattened plot, which still shows the off events to have more weight, which is expected with such a vast difference in the bias settings.

 <p align="center">
   <img src="ImagePlots/prefilthot.png" alt="Experimental Setup" style="width:100%;" />